piomin/spring-ai-showcase/README.md

 - **Stock API Key**: Required for `/wallet/*` and `/stocks/*` endpoints
 - **Pinecone Token**: Required for vector store operations (`/stocks/*`, `/images/load`, `/images/generate-and-match/*`)
 - **Image Model**: Required for `/images/generate/*` and `/images/generate-and-match/*` endpoints

-# Articles
-1. Getting started with Spring AI **Chat Model** and easily switch between different AI providers including **OpenAI**, **Mistral AI** and **Ollama**.
-The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
-A detailed guide may be found in the following article: [Getting Started with Spring AI and Chat Model](https://piotrminkowski.com/2025/01/28/getting-started-with-spring-ai-and-chat-model)
-2. Getting started with Spring AI **Function Calling** for OpenAI chat models.
-The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
-A detailed guide may be found in the following article: [Getting Started with Spring AI Function Calling](https://piotrminkowski.com/2025/01/30/getting-started-with-spring-ai-function-calling)
-3. Using **RAG** (Retrieval Augmented Generation) and **Vector Store** with Spring AI.
-The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
-A detailed guide may be found in the following article: [Using RAG and Vector Store with Spring AI](https://piotrminkowski.com/2025/02/24/using-rag-and-vector-store-with-spring-ai/)
-4. Using **Multimodality** feature and **Image Model** with Spring AI and OpenAI.
-The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
-A detailed guide may be found in the following article: [Spring AI with Multimodality and Images](https://piotrminkowski.com/2025/03/04/spring-ai-with-multimodality-and-images/)
-5. Running multiple models with **Ollama** and integration through Spring AI.
-The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
-A detailed guide may be found in the following article: [Using Ollama with Spring AI](https://piotrminkowski.com/2025/03/10/using-ollama-with-spring-ai/)
-6. Getting started with Spring AI **Tool Calling** for OpenAI/MistralAI chat models.
-The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
-A detailed guide may be found in the following article: [Tool Calling with Spring AI](https://piotrminkowski.com/2025/03/13/tool-calling-with-spring-ai/)
-7. Integrate Spring AI with **Azure OpenAI** for chat models, image generation, tool calling and RAG.
-The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
-A detailed guide may be found in the following article: [Spring AI with Azure OpenAI](https://piotrminkowski.com/2025/03/25/spring-ai-with-azure-openai/)